Advanced Placement, College Credit, International Baccalaureate & Special College Programs for High School Students

 International Baccalaureate accepted scores and credits awarded

 The University of Delaware recognizes the importance of the International Baccalaureate Program.
 The information on IB credits is subject to change.
 Information will be updated on this chart on an ongoing basis.

 - The subject was taken at the Higher Level.
 Delaware does not grant credit for subjects taken at the Subsidiary Level

 - You must have received a grade of "4" or higher.

-- If you are an international student and your native language is not English, then you must also have scored at least a 550 on the paper version, or at least a 213 on the computer version, of the Test of English as a Foreign Language (TOEFL).
+- If you are an international student and your native language is not English, then you must also have scored at least a 570 on the paper version, or at least 90 on the computer version, of the Test of English as a Foreign Language (TOEFL).
 We also accept the (IELTS) in place of the TOEFL.
 Scores of 6.5 or higher are necessary.

 - You may transfer no more than a year's worth of credit in each IB course.

 Other Opportunities for Receiving College Credit While Still In High School